rekindle-blog/rekindle-blog.github.io/_posts/2020-04-08-more-thoughts-on-church-at-home.md

 ---
 layout: post
-title: More Thoughts on "Church at Home"
+title: More Thoughts on “Church at Home”
 author: gheslop
 categories:
 - Liturgy